rust-lang/book/src/ch04-02-references-and-borrowing.md

   // it refers to, nothing happens.
 ```

-It’s the same process as before, except that because we don’t have ownership,
-we don’t drop what a reference points to when the reference goes out of scope.
+It’s the same process as before, but we don’t drop what the reference points to when it goes out of scope because we don't have ownership.
 This lets us write functions which take references as arguments instead of the
 values themselves, so that we won’t need to return them to give back ownership.

-There’s another word for what references do, and that’s *borrowing*.
+We call this process *borrowing*.
 Just like
-with real life, if a person owns something, you can borrow it from them.
-When
+with real life, if a person owns something, you can borrow it from them, and when
 you’re done, you have to give it back.

-Speaking of which, what if you try to modify something you borrow from me?
+So what happens if you try to modify something you borrow?
 Try
 this code out.
 Spoiler alert: it doesn’t work!

 Filename: src/main.rs